oschonrock/hibp/README.md

 `./build/gcc/release/hibp-sort`    : sort a binary file using external disk space (takes 3x space on disk)!

-eful since hibp-download)

-In each case for all options run `program_name --help`.
+In each case, for all options run `program_name --help`.

 ## Under the hood